Is it possible to formulate least action principle for dissipative systems?: Concluding remarks

 \section{Concluding remarks}

-In summary, we formulated a possible answer to a longstanding question of classical mechanics about the least action principle for damped motion, in keeping all the four conventional formulations of mechanics, i.e., Newtonian, Lagrangian, Hamiltonian and Hamilton-Jacobi equations.
-This work is based on the model of a conservative system composed of the moving body and its environment coupled by friction.
-It was shown that this system with ``internal dissipation" satisfies both Lagrangian and Hamiltonian mechanics, leading to correct equation of damped motion in a general way.
-It was also shown that, within this formulation, the Maupertuis principle is equivalent to a least dissipation principle in the case of Stokes damping.
-A more general least dissipation principle is also discussed for the overdamped motion.
-We hope that these results are helpful for further study of the relations between the variational principles of energy dissipation and the fundamental principles of Lagrangian and Hamiltonian mechanics (see the efforts for stochastic dissipative systems in, for example \cite{Eyink,Prados,Kodama}).
-It is also hoped that the present result is useful for the study of quantum dissipation in view of the role of action in the quantum wave propagator $\psi=e^{iA/\hbar}$\cite{Feynman} and the close relationship between the Schrodinger equation and the Hamilton-Jacobi equation\cite{Goldstein}.
+In summary, we have proposed a possible formulation of the least action principle for damped motion with an universal, energy connected and unique Lagrangian.
+We have used the model of a whole conservative system composed of the damped moving body and of its environment receiving the dissipated energy.
+It is also shown that this formulation can be derived from the virtual work principle.
+We hope that these results are helpful for further study of the relations between the fundamental principles of Lagrangian/Hamiltonian mechanics and the variational principles relative to energy dissipation \cite{Liu,Onsager,Eyink,Prados,Kodama}.

+This work is presented in term of friction as the coupling between the moving body and its environment.
+But the formulation is not limited to friction.
+This is an advantage of the substitution of $H_2$ by $E_d$ which is written as a function of the damped motion without involving the details of the motions of the tiny particles in the environment.
+Hence the coupling can be any mechanism depending on the motion and dissipating energy from it.
+For instance, the emission of electromagnetic wave or light into the void (environment) from an accelerated charged body, or emission of sound by a vibrating body.

+Finally we would like to mention that, although the term ``least action'' is used here for historical reason, the stationarity $\delta A=0$ is not necessarily a minimum.
+The nature of the stationarity (minimum, maximum or inflection) of $A$ has been addressed in our recent work\cite{Wang2} by numerical simulation of damped motion and of variational analysis, in which the action $A_{op}$ along the optimal path is calculated and compared to the actions of many paths around the optimal one.
+One of the conclusions is that the stationarity of $A_{op}$ undergoes a transition from minimum to maximum when drag constant $\zeta$ and the dissipated energy increase.
+Further investigation is necessary to confirm this evolution of the stationarity of the action.